Nick689/number-to-letter-in-BASIC/README.md

 ## Keys to improve Basic program speed:
 - loop-test your program like below
 - Limit the use of string's functions, calculation deduction can sometime be a faster alternative (compare English1 to English2)
-- Limit the use of arrays
+- Limit the use of arrays, prefer the use of SELECT CASE instead
 - Write IF-THEN-ELSE on one line when possible (no ENDIF at the end)
 - When theres not too many instance, write every instance instead of loop
 - Declare Variant instead of Array